UX Research Mobile Design Healthcare Figma Gemini AI Audit Human Factors

 Low-Fidelity Wireframes

-Testing our low-fidelity wireframes revealed that while the core navigation was intuitive (100% completion rate), specific pages like "Account Setup" were over-engineered.
+Testing our low-fi wireframes revealed that while the core navigation was intuitive (100% task completion rate), specific pages like "Account Setup" were over-engineered.
 We used these insights to simplify the high-fidelity design.

 1. Reducing Cognitive Load